bramboe/homekit-groups/homekit_architect/DOCS.md

 ## Updating

 Update the add-on from the Add-on store, then **Start** it again to overwrite the integration files.
 Restart Home Assistant once to load the new version (same reason as above: HA loads custom integrations at startup).

+## Panel shows blank

+If the HomeKit Architect panel is empty: (1) Make sure you have **added the integration** at least once (Settings → Devices & services → Add integration → HomeKit Entity Architect).
+(2) Restart Home Assistant after installing or updating the add-on.
+(3) Hard-refresh the frontend (Ctrl+Shift+R or clear frontend cache in Developer tools).
+(4) In the browser (F12 → Console), check for errors or a 404 on `/homekit_architect_panel/homekit-architect.js`.

 ## Requirements